bahrus/be-alit/README.md

 This uses the [lit-html](https://www.npmjs.com/package/lit-html) engine to generate the inner content.

 The eval specifier is optional (and is assumed to be the onload attribute if not specified).

+Editing JSON by hand is a bit error prone.
+A [VS plugin](https://marketplace.visualstudio.com/items?itemName=andersonbruceb.json-in-html) can help with this.

 If the issue of escape characters in the lit expression proves problematic, use a previous script tag: